dowjones/react-json-schema-proptypes/README.md

 Is a schema that validates a React element.
 (Gives a schema represetation equivalent to React.Element)

 #### Schema.node
 Is a schema that validates a React node.
-(Gives a schema represetation equivalent to React.Element)
+(Gives a schema represetation equivalent to React.Node)

 ## Caveats